-PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES EXCHANGE ACT OF 1934
+PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934

-Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: [X] Preliminary Proxy Statement [] Confidential, For Use of the Commission Only (as permitted by [] Definitive Proxy Statement [] Definitive Additional Materials Rule 14a-6(e)(2)) [] Soliciting Material Under Rule 14a-12 AKAMAI TECHNOLOGIES, INC. (Name of Registrant as Specified In Its C (Name of Person(s) Filing Proxy Statement, if other to Payment of Filing Fee (Check the appropriate box): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14 a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transact ion applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transac to Exchange Act tion computed pursuant Rule 0-11 (set forth the amount on which the filing state how it was determined): fee is calculated and (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials: [] Check box if any part of the fee is offset as provide 0-11(a)(2) and identify the filing for which the offse previously.
-Identify the previous filing by registrat or the form or schedule and the date of its filing. etting fee was paid

-- (1) Amount previously paid:

-- (2) Form, Schedule or Registration Statement No.:

-- (3) Filing Party:

-- (4) Date Filed:
+Filed by the Registrant [X] Filed by a Party other than the Registrant [ ] Check the appropriate box: [ ] Preliminary Proxy Statement [ ] Confidential, For Use of th Commission Only (as permitted b [X] Definitive Proxy Statement Rule 14a-6(e)(2)) [ ] Definitive Additional Materials , , , , , [ ] Soliciting Material Under Rule 14a-12 AKAMAI TECHNOLOGIES, INC. (Name of Registrant as Specified In Its Chart er) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box):

+- [X] No fee required. - [ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - [ ] Fee paid previously with preliminary materials: - [ ] Check box if any part of the fee is offset as provided by Exchange Act Rule $0-11\,(a)\,(2)$ and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed: